TeamFishbowl/onyxTreasures/README.md

 ### TREASURE EDIT README - https://github.com/TeamFishbowl/onyxTreasures
 ----------------------------

 ### What is this ? : This is an edit of onyxDumpsters.
-It adds 20+ Underwater locations that players can search to get items, You can find the origenal script here : https://forum.cfx.re/t/esx-onyx-dumpster-diving/1351472/14 and here : https://github.com/HiHowdy/onyxDumpsters
+It adds 20+ Underwater locations that players can search to get items, You can find the original script here : https://forum.cfx.re/t/esx-onyx-dumpster-diving/1351472/14 and here : https://github.com/HiHowdy/onyxDumpsters

 ### how to use :